millengustavo/churn-prediction/README.md

 # Churn Prediction with Machine Learning

-Some notebooks with Machine Learning techiniques applied to Churn datasets available online.
+Some notebooks with Machine Learning techniques applied to Churn datasets available online.